Unit-Forge/Renegade/readme.md

 10. Site should be deployed and at a clean state

 ## Testing
 The application can be tested using phpunit.
-Simply run `phpunit` in the project directory and it will execute its test barrage (this will clear all data, so do not run it on a production or staging enviroment.
+Simply run `phpunit` in the project directory and it will execute its test barrage (this will clear all data, so do not run it on a production or staging enviroment).